DPhngNam/Material-UIT/README.md

 # Material-UIT
-This is my homework, projects as well as labs in UIT.
+This is my homework, projects as well as labs in UIT at third semester.
 Hope it can help you!